princegeovision/APObjCKit/README.md

 ### History

+- 0.7.0 : provide API for Network Interface Info. (both macOS , and iOS)
 - 0.6.0 : provide API for Network Interface key.
 - 0.5.0 : provide API for IPv4 Address validation.
 - 0.4.0 : provide API for get number from NSDate.